Choi Jong-hoon

+He was convicted in November 2019 for the gang rape of two different women on two occasions together with Jung Joon-young.

-On March 14, 2019, Choi retired from the entertainment industry, amidst allegations of being involved in bribery and sharing of illicit sex videos and pictures, a part of the Jung Joon-young KakaoTalk chatrooms, first revealed in the Burning Sun scandal.
-On November 29, 2019, Choi was found guilty and sentenced to five years in prison.
+Choi retired from the entertainment industry, amidst allegations of being involved in bribery and sharing of illicit sex videos and pictures, a part of the Jung Joon-young KakaoTalk chatrooms, first revealed in the Burning Sun scandal.
+On November 29, 2019, Choi was found guilty of rape and sentenced to five years in prison.

+On January 15, 2024, Choi announced his plans to resume entertainment activities after 5 years.

 Early life and education

-Choi Jong-hoon was born in Seoul, South Korea on March 7, 1990, according to the solar calendar, and February 6 according to the lunar calendar.
-He attended the Shindongshin Middle Information Industry High School.
-During his high school years, he was accepted into the FNC Music talent agency, which later formed the band F.T.
+Choi Jong-hoon was born in Seoul, South Korea on March 7, 1990, During his high school years, he was accepted into the FNC Music talent agency, which later formed the band F.T.
 Island with Jong-hoon as its leader and guitarist.

-Choi attended University of Suwon, majoring in digital music alongside former band member Oh Won Bin.
+Choi attended Kyonggi University, majoring in digital music alongside former band member Oh Won Bin.

 Career

 Music career

 In January 2009, members Choi Jong-hoon, Choi Minhwan, and Lee Jaejin were put into the sub group "A3".
 This group debuted at the 2009 New Year concert "My First Dream" held at the JCB Hall in Tokyo, Japan on January 2, 2009.
 Choi performed as the guitarist and a sub-vocalist.
 The group's name was "A3" due to each of the three members having type A blood.
 This group was formed to help take up some singing time during their concerts, so that lead singer, Lee Hong-gi, would not overstrain his voice.

 In 2019, Choi's agency announced that he will be leaving F.T.
-Island and retiring from the entertainment industry.
+Island and retiring from the entertainment industry, following public demands for his departure as allegations of sexual crimes were coming to light.